aishng/puppyMe/README.md

-A quick fun app that uses the giphy.com API to serve you up some of the cutest puppy gifs available(...and a few mistagged monsters and kitties).
+A quick fun app that uses the giphy.com API to serve you up some of the cutest puppy gifs available(...and a few mis-tagged monsters and kitties).
 See if you get my favorite - a puppy in a biscuit tube!